Avalonswanderer/widevinel3_Android_PoC/README.md

 new -> for Android 7 and above
 ```

-### Widevine L3 Content Key Recovery
+### Widevine Content Key Recovery

-L3 content key recovery PoC needs to be run with Widevine L3.
+Content key recovery PoC to mimic the Widevine Key ladder starting from the Device RSA Key.
 The PEM cert is the PKCS#8 DER file decrypted in OEMCrypto_RewrapdeviceRSAKey converted to PEM.

 ```
 $ ./content_key_recovery.py [legacy|new] <pem file>